Bay Area Holiday Activity List

 3. Ice skating in Downtown San Jose

 A seasonal, family-friendly outdoor skating rink where the cost of admission includes rental skates.
-The ice rink is located outside the San Jose Museum of Art and across from Cesar Chavez Plaza.
+The SJ ice rink is located outside the San Jose Museum of Art and across from Cesar Chavez Plaza.
 Children 10 & younger: $15.
 11 & older: $17.
 Bring your own skates: $10

 4. San Francisco Ballet’s Nutcracker